How Helsinkians came together to create the identity for their city

-In 2015, Kuudes designed and implemented a yearlong insight and strategy program to change this.
+In 2015, Kuudes designed and implemented a year-long insight and strategy program to approach the challenge.
 In order to find out how to use city marketing to make Helsinki more attractive we took an open and inclusive approach to co-create a shared vision for “Brand New Helsinki”.
 The project involved thousands of individuals and a variety of stakeholders from the private and public sector.
 Everyone in Helsinki could have their say.

 Project phases